 You can also select the Snap To menu and customize which interface elements should receive the Snap treatment.

 A Final Word

-Hopefully, understanding these potential issues will allow you to fix your cropping problem in Photoshop, but it’s possible that there might be something else going on that I didn’t cover here.
+Hopefully, understanding these potential issues will allow you to fix it when your Crop Tool is not working in Photoshop, but it’s possible that there might be something else going on that I didn’t cover here.
 If you’ve tried these solutions and you still can’t crop in Photoshop, then feel free to leave a comment below and I’ll do my best to help you out!

 Happy cropping!About Thomas Boldt